 Zero Xeno is my personal 28 year journey of suffering and success.
 It has taken me multiple places filled with many highs and lows.
 The path that life has led me along has afforded me the privilege to experience what was necessary to compel me to search for answers.
 Answers for myself and those that suffer in silence as I once did.

 So, what is my story you might ask?
 In my early 20's it began with ovarian cysts, heavy monthly bleeding and other hormone related diseases that impacted my life.
-After undergoing extensive tests, visiting multiple specialized doctors and surgery (for an ovarian cyst the size of a large goose egg) I was no closer to finding solutions than when I began.
+After undergoing extensive tests, visiting multiple specialized doctors, being diagnosed with PCOS and surgery (for an ovarian cyst the size of a large goose egg) I was no closer to finding solutions than when I began.

 My applied knowledge allowed me to experience relief from my hormone related issues to the point that I was able to reverse my infertility.
 I enjoyed years of health, vitality and energy but then the hormone issues returned, slowly at first and then with a vengeance.

-I now suffered from fibrocystic breast disease, goiter, hypothyroidism, ganglion cysts, uterine fibroids, fibromyalgia, chronic fatigue, unexplained weight gain, acne, allergies and more.
+I now suffered from fibrocystic breast disease, goiter, hypothyroidism, ganglion cysts, uterine fibroids (endometriosis), fibromyalgia, chronic fatigue, unexplained weight gain, acne, allergies and more.
 I did not have answers and my problems were growing at an alarming rate.

 I was a young mother who was homeschooling 4 boys and had so much life to live, yet I could not seem to overcome these debilitating conditions.
 Then I had blood test results come back with high biomarkers that pointed toward cancer.
 How could this be happening to me?
 I ate organic food, baked my own bread, cooked from scratch and was a huge advocate for healthy, natural living and yet my body was telling me another story.